emilioziniades/emilio-co-za/content/blog/candidates-2022/index.md

----
++++
-title: "Candidates 2022: Opening Analysis"
+title = "Candidates 2022: Opening Analysis"
-date: "2022-07-22"
+date = "2022-07-22"
-description: "An analysis of the chess openings used in the FIDE 2022 Candidates Tournament."
+description = "An analysis of the chess openings used in the FIDE 2022 Candidates Tournament."
----
++++

 ## Introduction